 What’s the best mattress for a bad back?

 We are often asked to advise on which mattresses are suitable for people with bad or painful backs.
 There is a long-held view that a firm mattress is the best for a bad back, but is this actually true?
 What kind of mattress should you look for it you have a bad back?
-One that is supportive and comfortable it turns out!
+We explain exactly how to find the best mattress for a bad back.

 Are firm mattresses good for bad backs?